SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Conclusion

-The `AutoDevAction` system offers a powerful tool for automating development tasks, leveraging AI to streamline the process of code modification.
+The `MultiStepPatchAction` system offers a powerful tool for automating development tasks, leveraging AI to streamline the process of code modification.
 By providing a user-friendly interface and integrating with advanced AI models, it simplifies the task management process, making it easier for developers to implement changes and enhancements to their projects.

-# generic\CreateFileAction.kt
+# generic\CreateFileFromDescriptionAction.kt

-## CreateFileAction Documentation
+## CreateFileFromDescriptionAction Documentation

 ### Overview

-The `CreateFileAction` class is designed to automate the process of generating and creating new files within a project based on natural language directives.
+The `CreateFileFromDescriptionAction` class is designed to automate the process of generating and creating new files within a project based on natural language directives.
 It leverages the OpenAI API to interpret these directives and generate the corresponding file content and path.
 This action is part of a larger system aimed at enhancing developer productivity through automation.